 Find your property information.
 Research your site to help you plan your project.

-Determine restrictions to your project.
+Determine other requirements for your project.
 Research the Seattle Municipal Code (SMC) to determine standards that will apply to your proposal.

 Apply for exemptions.
 You may be eligible for exemptions from code or permitting requirements if your project is located in an environmentally critical area or near the shoreline.You need to apply for and resolve any exemption requests during the preliminary application process.